chrysn/aiocoap/README.rst

 aiocoap tries to stay close to PEP8_ recommendations and general best practice, and should thus be easy to contribute to.
-Unit tests are implemented in the ``./tests/`` directory; complete test coverage is aimed for, but not yet complete (and might never be, as the error handling for pathological network partners is hard to trigger with a library designed not to misbehave).
+Unit tests are implemented in the ``./tests/`` directory and easiest run using ``./setup.py test``; complete test coverage is aimed for, but not yet complete (and might never be, as the error handling for pathological network partners is hard to trigger with a library designed not to misbehave).

-Documentation is built using sphinx_; hacks used there are described in ``./doc/README.doc``.
+Documentation is built using sphinx_ with ``./setup.py build_sphinx``; hacks
+used there are described in ``./doc/README.doc``.

-Bugs from design goal and wishlist to typos are currently tracked in the `github issue tracker`_.
+Bugs (ranging from "design goal" and "wishlist" to typos) are currently tracked in the `github issue tracker`_.

 .. _PEP8: http://legacy.python.org/dev/peps/pep-0008/
 .. _sphinx: http://sphinx-doc.org/